amarkpark/smilga-jobify/README.md

 ### *ToDo:* (my own additions)

-- Fix the menu-stays-open error
+- Fix the nav-menu-stays-open error
 - OK, holy crap the hoops you have to jump through to set one icon to OPEN the shadcn dropdown menu and a second icon to CLOSE the dropdown menu - involving monkey-patching the radix-ui primitives - is ridiculous.
 Linking this [solution for accordion](https://github.com/shadcn-ui/ui/issues/1133) in order to revisit this later. :alembic:
 - Update all assets and theme color - maybe a turquoise?
 - Address punycode deprecation